-Available Republic Wireless Plans
+Republic Wireless Plans

-All of Republic Wireless are no-contract and can be cancelled at any point.
+All of Republic Wireless are no-contract plans and can be canceled at any point.
 The plans are similar to how you choose plans from other carriers as they have a basic plan where you buy data as needed up to plans where you can prepay for 5 gigabytes which may end up cheaper than buying it as needed.
 You can purchase more data at any time through their app.
 We’ve detailed the latest options and prices below.
 All plans come with unlimited talk and text.

 - XS Plan: 0.5 GB’s for $17.50/month

 - S Plan: 1GB for $25/month

 - M Plan: 2GB’s for $40/month

 - Pay As You Go Plan: $10/month + price of data